Updated on July 3, 2024 by Julie McCool

 Explore American History in Old Town

 One of the most unusual Alexandria VA attractions is the Stabler-Leadbetter Apothecary.
-The pharmacy and its medicines are carefully preserved from the time that the business closed abruptly in 1933.
-The collection of oddities and historic artifacts—including unicorn root, dragon's blood, and a medicine order from Martha Washington—are displayed just as they were in the past.
-In July, special events connect Harry Potter fans to these real-life potions.
+The pharmacy and its medicines are preserved from 1933 when the business closed abruptly.
+Oddities and historic artifacts include unicorn root, dragon's blood, and a medicine order from Martha Washington.

-Other historic homes and businesses worth a visit, include Carlyle House, the Lee Fendall House, and Gadsby's Tavern Museum.
+Other historic homes and businesses to visit include Carlyle House, the Lee Fendall House, and Gadsby's Tavern Museum.
 Gadsby's is both museum and restaurant, and it preserves the atmosphere once enjoyed by George Washington, Thomas Jefferson, James Monroe, and other notable Amiercans.

 Just outside Old Town is the George Washington Masonic National Memorial.
 The impressive building interprets Washington's activities as a Mason and the contributions of American Masons.